thejordanclark/terraform-azure-intro/labs/lab-5.1-Module_Call/lab5.1-calling_a_module.md

-# Calling a Module
+# Creating an Azure Redis Cache using Terraform Module

 Lab Objective:
-- Use a module to create a database
+- Utilize the Terraform module to create an Azure Redis Cache instance.

 ## Preparation